ainaafeeya/2603-ITT440/10% Individual Assignment/M3CS2554A/AINAA SOFEEYA BINTI AMRAN/README.md

 * Parallel processing using multiprocessing.Pool<br>

-To generate 100,000 random transactions with three types: deposit, withdraw, and transfer
+To generate 30,500,000 random transactions with three types: deposit, withdraw, and transfer.

-To measure and record the execution time for each processing method
+To measure and record the execution time for each processing method.

-To calculate the speedup factor of concurrent and parallel methods compared to sequential
+To calculate the speedup factor of concurrent and parallel methods compared to sequential.

-To analyze which method performs best for this transaction processing workload
+To analyze which method performs best for this transaction processing workload.

 # 3. Implementation
 ## 3.1 Source Code
 ```ssh